Lietuvos krepšinio lyga: Foundation and Žalgiris dominance

 The Lithuanian Basketball Association was founded on 22 April 1993, when eight of the strongest Lithuanian basketball clubs' officials met with representatives of the Šarūnas Marčiulionis basketball fund in Vilnius.
 The original eight teams were: Žalgiris Kaunas, Atletas Kaunas, Drobė Kaunas, Statyba Vilnius, Olimpas Plungė, BC Šilutė, Lietkabelis Panevėžys and Neptūnas Klaipėda.
-This association would soon be renamed to Lietuvos krepšinio lyga (LKL) due to legal issues, also announcing their that would start in the upcoming fall.
+This association would soon be renamed to Lietuvos krepšinio lyga (LKL) due to legal issues, also announcing there that would start in the upcoming fall.
 By the end of spring, before the season started, the LKA and their new league accepted two more teams – Lavera Kaunas and NECA Kaunas.

 Following the 1993–94 season, the finalists of last season's LKAL, Sakalai Vilnius & BC Šiauliai joined the league, while Drobė Kaunas decided to withdraw due to financial difficulties.
 The 1994–95 season saw the league's foreign players emerge as star power, before they were more known to be role players.
 In the 1995–96 season the league continued to accept the champions of the LKAL to the league, Savy Alytus joined the league.
 Sharpshooter Joe Vickery became the first foreigner to lead the LKL in scoring for Olimpas.
 League officials would start pressuring teams to play in better arenas by setting up certain criteria that were necessary to get accepted into the league.
 That's why no more teams were accepted until 1998 when Olimpas Plungė went bankrupt and was replaced by BC Kraitienė based in Marijampolė.
 Some of the strongest teams like Šilutė and Atletas faded away to the bottom of the league and left the league.

 During this time period, the league had been dominated by Žalgiris.
 They won the league's championship trophy for six consecutive years, from 1994 through 1999.
 Their main rival during those years was Atletas Kaunas led by Saulius Štombergas and a young Žydrūnas Ilgauskas acquired from Žalgiris' youth team.
 Ilgauskas was selected 20th overall in the 1996 NBA draft, making him the first NBA player coming straight from the LKL.
 In 1999 Žalgiris, led by Tyus Edney, became the first Lithuanian team to win the top European basketball competition, the EuroLeague title.